aaronanderson/quarkus-oidc/README.md

 This extension solves this concern by enforcing authentication on all requests to protected resources in Quarkus.

+An [example](/example) application is provided to demostrate how the extension could be used.

 ## Session Management

 In a classical secured web application a user is authenticated and a stateful session token is established.
 Since storing stateful session in a Microservices container instance goes against convention this extension offers two ways of handling sessions: